Ole Miss riot of 1962: Legacy

-A triumph of law and order, Meredith's admission was a pivotal movement in the civil rights movement—clearly demonstrating the federal government's willingness to use force to ensure equal rights for black Americans—and was the final time troops were deployed during the struggle.
+A triumph of the rule of law, Meredith's admission was a pivotal movement in the civil rights movement—clearly demonstrating the federal government's willingness to use force to ensure equal rights for African Americans—and was the final time troops were deployed during the struggle.
 According to historian William Doyle, Meredith's admission "crushed forever" the segregationist tactic of massive resistance.
 Politician Horace Harned—a member of the Mississippi State Sovereignty Commission—called the riot the symbolic final battle of the Civil War, a final failed push to enact state sovereignty in opposition to federal power.
 In its wake, Southerners began to recognize and accept the inevitability of integration.
 Illustrative of the riot's impact, during the "Stand in the Schoolhouse Door" at the University of Alabama the following year, segregationist Governor George Wallace capitulated expressly to prevent another Ole Miss.

 In 2002, Ole Miss marked the 40th anniversary of integration with a yearlong series of events, including an oral history of the university, symposiums, a memorial, and a reunion of federal marshals who served at the campus.
 In 2006, the 44th anniversary of integration, a statue of Meredith was dedicated on campus.
 Two years later, the site of the riot was designated as a National Historic Landmark.
 In 2009, a bench was dedicated to Guihard on campus by the Society of Professional Journalists.
 The university also held a yearlong program to mark the 50th anniversary of integration in 2012.

 The 1963 Pulitzer Prize for Editorial Writing was awarded to Ira B. Harkey Jr. for his coverage of Meredith's admission, Barnett's resistance, and the riot.
 The riot inspired protest songs like Phil Ochs' "The Ballad of Oxford", and Bob Dylan's "Oxford Town", which appeared on his 1963 album The Freewheelin' Bob Dylan.
 Billy Joel included "Ole Miss" in reference to the riot in his 1989 song "We Didn't Start the Fire".